E-Scooters: What You Need to Know

 Another way to get what our client deserves is to enter mediation or arbitration with the defendant in the case.

-The Ganim Law Firm stands ready to go into court for a trial if that’s the best course to an excellent outcome for our client.
+The Ganim Law Firm stands ready to go into court for a trial if that’s the best course for an excellent outcome for our client.

 Many people are uncomfortable bringing a lawsuit.
 However, it is a right within the law for people who have been harmed due to someone else’s negligence.